mitrish/EasyStocks/README.md

 # EasyStocks
-This project tries to emulate a stock Broking platform, aim is to make the analysis of one's portfolio easy.
+This project tries to emulate a stock Broking platform, aim is to make the analysis of one's portfolio easy